Woodville, New South Wales

-Woodville is a rural suburb in the Hunter Region of New South Wales, Australia that is shared between the Port Stephens and Maitland local government areas (LGA).
+Woodville is a rural suburb in the Hunter Valley of New South Wales, Australia that is shared between the Port Stephens and Maitland local government areas (LGA).
 Most of the suburb lies to the east of the Paterson River in the Port Stephens LGA while a small area of approximately 1.3 km2, to the west of the Paterson, is within the boundaries of the Maitland LGA.

 Land use

 Woodville's primary land use is agricultural, although housing and small-acre rural residential lots are increasingly significant.
 Its agriculture consists mainly of broad-acre hay production, along with beef cattle grazing, turf-farming, poultry and olive production.
 It sits on the floodplains of the lower Hunter River and is subject to periodic flooding.

 Township

 The suburb's centre consists of only a few buildings: an old timber shop, a few houses of mixed age and design and the All Saints sandstone gothic style church.
 The church is now privately owned and although no longer used for religious services, the heritage listed chapel is non-denominational and available for weddings both civil and religious while the timber hall associated with the church is now a function centre.